waarn/ITBCfinalProject/README.md

 ## Commom Problems

-Code is not working -  Make sure you only write the numbers not the words 'Coce: '
+Code is not working -  Make sure you only write the numbers not the words 'Code: '

 The whole game cannot fit on the screen - Use CTRL + or - to zoom in and out